Wilton Rancheria

 Wilton Rancheria is a federally recognized Native American tribe of Miwok people based in northern California.
 They were formed from Wilton Rancheria Miwok and the Me-Wuk Indian Community of the Wilton Rancheria.
 It regained recognition in 2009.

 The Wilton Rancheria has more than 900 enrolled members; 62% of the enrolled population resides in Southern Sacramento County.
-The rancheria (or reservation) consists of 38.5 acre of land located in the Sacramento Valley, near the city of Elk Grove, CA in the census-designated place of Wilton, California.
+The rancheria (or reservation) consists of 38.5 acre of land located in the Sacramento Valley, near the city of Elk Grove in the community of Wilton.
 It was put in trust for the tribe by the Department of Interior, Bureau of Indian Affairs, as at the time the tribe was landless.

 Government

 The tribe is headquartered in Elk Grove, California.
 The tribe has nine elected tribal officials.

 Under its constitution, it has four branches of government, the Executive Branch, Legislative Branch, and Judicial Branch, and the General Council.
 Each play an important role in how the Tribe is run and the governing laws and rules are decided.
 The general council consists of all eligible voters of the Wilton Rancheria Tribe.
 Meetings of the general council are usually held annually or whenever one is needed.

 The current elected officials are as follows: